JoshDoesStuff/SISR/docs/misc/troubleshooting.md

     Ensure Steam is installed and the installation directory exists
     On Windows, check the registry entry for Steam

-    You can also specify the path explicitly with `--steam-path`
+    You can also specify the path explicitly with `--steam.install-dir`

 ### Failed to create CEF debug enable file in Steam directory {.toc-anchor}